VanessaTsang888/the-complete-2023-web-development-bootcamp/S20-APIs/246-using-body-parser-to-parse-post/WeatherProject/README.md

 ### Quick Wins
 These are improvements to the web app that I set to achieve after I have complete app by following the course instructor.
-1. Code comments: write my own code comments to state the the logic for each block of code.
+1. Code comments: write my own code comments to state the the logic for each block of code to demonstrate my understanding of server-side/backend development with Node.js and Express.js.
 2. Code improvements: refactor my code to make my app more effient whilst still adhereing to the best practices.
-3. Add more content to the app to state that i used a third party API and provide the resource to that.
+3. Add more content to the app to state that I used a third party API and provide the resource to that.
 4. Hosting: find an open source hosting platform and host this dynamic web app.
 Then provide the link to my team members and ask them for feedback.